How Books Saved My Life

 Before my twenty-second birthday, I would have read, at most, one book a year.
 At the time, I didn’t understand the point of books, we had Google, YouTube and movies … Why spend hours reading a book when I had information on demand?

-As I was no longer partying or going to class, the majority of my time was spent working, exercising or reading.
+As I was no longer partying or going to university, the majority of my time was spent working, exercising or reading.
 And while I don’t remember the first self-development book I read, the first book that truly shifted something within me was Mastering Your Mean Girl by Melissa Ambrosini.

 Throughout the book, Melissa described her journey from self-sabotage to self-love and as I read the book I felt as though she was speaking directly to me.
 Until then, I didn’t realise the abundance of possibilities that were available to me.
 Yet, here was a woman who had hit rock bottom, built herself back up and achieved so much as a result of this experience.